zappascout/devil_notes-sources/docs/notes_16_devil.md

 When I spoke to the robotics researcher Hans Moravec, then at MIT, two decades ago, he considered merging with our machines to be "[our most rational, mature future][mature]."
-But where Moravec's vision cleaved to the Engelbartian notion of incremental "augmentation," Kurzweil's was abrupt, unnegotiable—and irreversible.
+But where Moravec's vision cleaved to the Engelbartian notion of incremental "augmentation," Kurzweil's is abrupt, unnegotiable—and irreversible.
 [mature]:https://www.theguardian.com/theobserver/2000/dec/31/life1.lifemagazine1